Ninjaofgames/Ninjaofgames/README.md

 ---

 ## Quote:
-*Abolish the idea of winning by chance, and claim victory as a logical sequence.*
+*Abolish the idea of winning by chance, and claim victory as a logical sequence.* <br>
  *Jinpachi Ego from Blue Lock*